Deepen AI - Enterprise

 • Translation Error: Mean of difference between the centroid of points of checkerboard in the LiDAR and the projected corners in 3D from an image.
 Values are shown in meters.
 This calculation happens in the LiDAR coordinate system.
 Note: If the board is only partially covered by the LiDAR, this value is inaccurate due to the error in the position of the centroid.

 • Rotation Error: Mean difference between the normals of the target in the point cloud and the projected corners in 3D from an image.
 Values are shown in degree.
 This calculation happens in the LiDAR coordinate system.
-Note: All LiDAR's have noise in distance measurement.
-This will in turn cause noise in the point clouds of the target and the normals of the target.
+Note: All LiDARs have noise when measuring distance.
+This will, in turn, cause noise in the target's point clouds and the target's normals.
 Usually, this metric cannot measure accurately below 1 degree.
-For an accurate rotation error, we suggest using a faraway straight edge such as a building edge or roof line or straight poles and project the point cloud onto the image.
+For an accurate rotation error, we suggest using a faraway straight edge such as a building edge, roofline, or straight pole and projecting the point cloud onto the image.
 The rotation error can be calculated from the number of pixels between the image edges and the projected points.

-• Reprojection Error: Mean difference between the centroid of image corners and projected lidar checkerboard points on the image in 3-D. Values are shown in pixels.
-This calculation happens in the image coordinate system.
+• Reprojection Error: Mean difference between the centroid of the target corners from the image and the centroid of the projected target from the LiDAR space onto the image.
+This is calculated in the image coordinate system.
 Note: If the board is only partially covered by the LiDAR, this value is inaccurate due to the error in the position of the centroid.

 • Individual error stats for each image/LiDAR pair can be seen.
 The average shows the mean of the errors of all the eligible image/LiDAR pairs.